acoustic-content-samples/sample-wch-conversation-core/README.md

 When using the predefined content model to create your chatbot content.
 The types are: ChatOutputText, ChatAttachment, ChatFollowup and ChatActionButton.
 In the following sections each of these types is described in more detail.

-The content type `ChatOutputText` is at the core when creating an answer.
-Here you define the required text based answer to a user message.
-You can add answer variations in here.
-This is also the place to select the dialog states where this answer should be used.
+Every conversation service response is defined through the content type `ChatOutputText`.
+This means that every content item based on `ChatOutputText` references to one or more conversation states as defined in your Conversation Service Workspace.
+Furthermore it defines the default answer text.
+Through the addition of attachments you can select `ChatAttachments` to enrich the answer with rich content like images.

-`ChatAttachments` contain all rich content variations your channels support.
-E.g. images, author information, videos & more.
-This is the place to define enrichments to your answer.
-Since those are then referenced to a ChatOutputText you can reuse your ChatAttachment in multiple answers.
+`ChatAttachments` contain all additional information to enrich the answer for an chatbot.
+This can include elements like images, videos, files, author information and more.
+Through the separation you can reuse `ChatAttachments` across many chatbot answers.

 `ChatFollowups` are used to defined dialog triggered special actions.
 E.g. a ChatFollowup can be used when we want to ask the user for his name, but only the first time the user interacts with the bot.
-The contentstructure is the same as for a ChatOutputText.
+The contentstructure is the same as for a `ChatOutputText`.

 `ChatActionButton` define Quick Replies you can add to Slack and Facebook (and potentially your custom developed chatbot).
-They offer a convenient mechanism to offer your user common answers.
+They offer a convenient mechanism to offer your user common actions.

 ### Deploying to Bluemix